Sunroof (song): Critical reception

 Benjamin Kronenberg at Early Rising praised the song and described it as a track that sticks "in your head all day" thanks to the "bright production" by Dazy and Youre's "bubbling and poppy vocals".
 Miles Opton of Sheesh Media called the song an "immediate ear-worm pop track" that features "crisp production" by Dazy and "high-energy vocal melodies".

 The song was also called a contender for song of the summer 2022.

+Uses in other media

+This song was introduced on July 20, 2023 to Ubisoft's rhythm game Just Dance 2023 Edition as a Just Dance+ exclusive track.